-There’s nothing more discouraging than giving your all to a business that won’t grow or improve no matter what you do.
-Fortunately, property management KPIs provide a straightforward solution to identifying issues within your short-term rental company and solving them strategically.
+There’s nothing more discouraging than giving your all to your vacation rental business but not seeing the performance or growth you’d expect.
+There’s no secret formula to a successful vacation rental business, but there are property management KPIs that can provide a straightforward solution to identifying issues within your short-term rental company and solving them strategically.

-In this article, we’ll go over what property management KPIs are, why they’re important, and which 8 of them can help you to smash your goals.
+Here we’ll go over the most insightful KPIs, and how they can help you to take back the reins of your business.
 The best part is that you’re not alone—we’ve also included practical tools that can help you to track specific KPIs in an instant!

 What are property management KPIs?

-Property management KPIs are key performance indicators that point out inefficiencies or problems within your company.
-Similar to vacation rental metrics, these performance measurements can help you evaluate your operations and overcome challenges.
+Property management KPIs are ‘key performance indicators’ that can help you to measure progress within your company.
+Similar to property management performance metrics, these measurements can help you evaluate your operations and overcome challenges.

-When making decisions or changes, property management KPIs are fundamental to making the right choices.
-Without them, you’d likely make empty and uninformed assumptions that may even be detrimental to your property management business.
+When making decisions or changes, property management KPIs are fundamental to ensuring you’re on the right track.
+Without them, you’re at risk of making uninformed assumptions that may be detrimental to your property management business.

-A scenario that happens far too often in the hospitality industry is one where property managers dedicate a chunk of time to set clear goals and priorities for their vacation rental business without understanding which property management KPIs they need to track.
+It is, unfortunately, common for property managers to set goals and priorities for their vacation rental business without considering or fully understanding which property management KPIs they need to track.

-As time passes, despite their hard work and effort throughout several months, they find it increasingly difficult to establish whether their actions have been successful or not and wonder why they can’t seem to achieve vacation rental profitability.
+As time passes, despite their efforts, they find it increasingly difficult to establish whether their actions have been successful or not and wonder why they can’t seem to achieve vacation rental profitability.

 That’s where property management KPIs come into play.
 These metrics allow you to: